What IS a ‘market’?

 We used the same strategy and sliver by sliver, we grew the ClickFunnels customer base.

-And what’s fascinating to understand is that it’s a mistake to try to target tons of markets at once.
+It’s fascinating to understand that it’s a mistake to try to target a ton of markets at once.

-You have to have one market that acts like a big ol’ anchor…
+You have to have one market that acts like a big ole’ anchor…

 Anti-Website positioning is one of the major anchors for ClickFunnels.

 And this is the reason why most people fail (right at the get-go) before they even get to: